 Prior to joining the SEI in 2004, Nielsen served in the U. S. Air Force, retiring as a major general and commander of the Air Force Research Laboratory after 32 years of distinguished service.
-Nielsen is a member of the U. S. National Academy of Engineering (NAE) and a fellow of both the American Institute of Aeronautics and Astronautics (AIAA) and the Institute for Electrical and Electronics Engineers (IEEE).
-In 2011, he received the Aerospace Software Engineering Award from AIAA, and in 2004 AIAA awarded him the Hap Arnold Award for Excellence in Aeronautical Program Management.
-In 2014, he was recognized by the Pittsburgh Business Times with a Diamond Award as one of the region's top CEOs.
-And in 2016, AFCEA awarded him its Distinguished Award for Excellence in Engineering.
+Nielsen is a member of the U. S. National Academy of Engineering (NAE) and a Fellow of the American Institute of Aeronautics and Astronautics (AIAA), the Institute for Electrical and Electronic Engineers (IEEE) and the International Council on Systems Engineering (INCOSE).

-Nielsen earned a BS in physics from the U.S. Air Force Academy, an MBA from the University of New Mexico, and an MS and a PhD in applied science from the University of California, Davis.
+Nielsen earned a BS in Physics from the U.S. Air Force Academy, an MBA from the University of New Mexico, and an MS and PhD in Applied Science from the University of California, Davis.

 Dr. Nielsen is a frequent speaker and panelist.
 He has served on boards and advisory groups including the Hertz Foundation, the AF Scientific Advisory Board, AIAA, the National Academies and the Defense Science Board.
 He is a past president of AIAA.
 Currently he serves on the Board of AFCEA.